 For small lots

-- You can still raise some livestock on a small lot, as long as local regulations allow you to.
-Rabbits take up very little space, and can be a great animal to provide lots of lean meat.
+You can still raise some livestock on a small lot, as long as local regulations allow it.
+Rabbits take up very little space, and can be a great “stealth” animal to provide lots of lean meat.
 Hutches take up a pretty small amount of room, and cages can even be hung along the wall of a shed or garage.

 For an acre or two